PSSRA/pssra.github.io/content/join/bylaws.md

 ## SECTION FOUR: MEMBER RIGHTS

-Members are empowered with certain rights within the Chapter and Organization.
+Members are empowered with certain rights within the Chapter.
 All members shall be entitled to the following rights:

 1. To know the outcomes of any formal votes of the Chapter, to include a summary of the measure as well as the number of yays, nays, and abstains on the measure.
 2. To interact and participate in a harassment-free and inclusive environment.